-One of my clients asked me how I can stick to my regimented schedule… and yet remain calm and joyful as I work.
-Despite a day full of appointments — including my own work — whenever I meet with clients, they don’t feel like I’m in a hurry.
+A client was wondering how I am able to stick to a regimented schedule, yet remain calm and joyful as I work.
+Even with a full day of appointments and other work — whenever I meet with clients, they don’t feel like I’m in a hurry.
 I can focus on being my creative self with them.

-Every working day, I stick to a schedule, getting a lot done in an easeful manner, without stress or undue strain.
+Every workday, I stick to a schedule, getting a lot done in an easeful manner, without undue stress or strain.

 It’s taken a lot of practice to get here.
-Here’s my philosophy on this:
+Here’s the key philosophy:

-I’m strict about showing up, lenient about results, and gentle to bring myself back into focus again and again.
+I’m strict about showing up, lenient about results, and gentle to bring myself back to focus again and again.

-This is opposite from what a lot of people do:
+This is opposite of what many people do.

-Many people are lenient about showing up on time, yet they are too strict with themselves about the results (perfectionism) and whenever they get distracted, they engage in some level of self-blame.
+People who are heart-centered givers (many who are reading this right now) tend to be lenient about showing up on time for their own work, yet they are so strict with themselves about the results (perfectionism and self-doubt) and whenever they realize they’ve gotten distracted, they tend to engage in some self-blame.

-If that describes you, it’s no wonder that you procrastinate on important projects — you don’t want to feel the suffering of self-judgment.
-You’re treating yourself harshly, having a strict judge in your mind about the results.
-You are reluctant to show up, because you’re afraid of self-punishment.
+If that describes you, it’s no surprise that you procrastinate — you don’t want to feel the pain of self-doubt and self-judgment.
+You’re treating yourself harshly.
+There’s the strict judge in your mind about the results.
+You are reluctant to show up because you’re afraid of self-punishment.

 You weren’t raised with a philosophy of joyful productivity.